bkapidani/topoprocessor/README.md

 ### How do I install Topoprocessor ###

-The tool is in principle cross-platform, although to compile it on Microsoft Windows the POSIX compatibility layer Cygwin must be used.
 To install the tool open a terminal in a folder owned by the current user run the following:

     TOPODIR=./topoprocessor